 Occasionally he taps into anaerobic metabolism when he sprints full speed during a fast break, but then he's able to quickly shift back into an aerobic zone where he's focused and comfortable enough to drain 3 point shots from any distance.

-When you are in poor aerobic shape, you have limited aerobic reserve and very rapidly enter anaerobic metabolism where you’re breathing heavy and your body produces the lactic acid-induced burning in your muscles.
+When you are in poor aerobic shape, you have limited aerobic reserve due to fewer and weaker mitochondria and very rapidly enter anaerobic metabolism where you're breathing heavy and your muscles burn from the accumulation of hydrogen ions (not lactic acid as popularly thought).

 Listen to Your Heart…Heart Rate That Is